A-Emile/VescBLEBridge/README.md

 **What you need:**
 - An ESP32 Dev Board (e.g., [ESP32-C3](https://de.aliexpress.com/item/1005005967641936.html) or Seeed XIAO ESP32-C6)
 - Some wires
-- Fitting connector for your VESC UART port (Most likely JST-PH2.0)
+- Fitting connector for your VESC UART port
 - USB-C Cable

 Connect the ESP32 to your VESC controller following the table below based on which board you are using. *(Remember: TX goes to RX, and RX goes to TX!)*